Destination Wedding Workshop

-On the first day I met with Rachel, Sian and the other attendees and we got to know each other over a cup of tea in their apartment.
+On the first morning I walked from my hotel to meet Rachel and Sian at their apartment.
+The other attendees arrived and we got to know each other over a cup of tea.
 They were a great bunch of ladies and we were all very excited about shooting in Venice!

-The setting for our first shoot was a beautiful courtyard below the apartment.
-It had been styled by Lola of Walnut & Willow and the bouquets and table arrangements were just stunning…
+Our first shoot was in a beautiful courtyard below the apartment.
+It had been styled by Lola of Walnut & Willow and the bouquets and table arrangements were just stunning.

-I loved the setting of the courtyard, there were many areas that made for great shots and i loved how the light varied in each one giving different tones to the images.
+I loved the setting of the courtyard and there were so many areas that made for great shots.
+The light varied in each one giving different tones to the images.

-I always prefer to photograph real couples during workshops as their real feelings show in the images, models are great but I always like to show authentic moments.
+I always prefer to photograph real couples during workshops as their real feelings show in the images.
+Models are great but I always prefer to show authentic moments.
 Having got married just last October Jude and Neil are newlyweds and still very much in the honeymoon period!

-The sun began to rise pretty quickly from there and we moved to the moorings of the gondolas, and Doge’s Palace, now THIS was the shot I wanted most of all!
+The sun rose pretty quickly from there and we moved to the moorings of the gondolas and Doge’s Palace.
+Now THIS was the shot I wanted most of all!

 The setting was incredible and the light was outstanding!
-I always talk about how excited I get when I see “perfect light” and I think this was the more stunning light I have photographed in.
-Morning light has a beautiful softness to it, and today it was a soft gold which lit Jude and Neil beautifully…
+I always talk about how excited I get when I see “perfect light” and I think this was the more stunning light I have ever photographed in.
+Morning light has a beautiful softness to it and today it was a soft gold which lit Jude and Neil beautifully.

-As the shoot was going on and the square became busier Jude and Neil caused quite a stir and became the subjects of many tourists taking photos around the Carnival!
-We were surrounded by people wearing incredible costumes and masks, there was constantly something to shoot and I felt in my element!
+As the shoot was going on and the square became busier Jude and Neil caused quite a stir!
+They became the subjects of so many tourists taking photos around the Carnival!
+We were surrounded by people wearing incredible costumes and masks so there was constantly something to shoot and I felt in my element!

-One of my favorite images of the day was when I saw Neil take out his phone to get a quick selfie of him and Jude both with the pigeons flying around them in Piazza St. Marco, It’s candid moments like this that I look for and I need to act fast to capture them.
+One of my favorite images of the day was when I saw Neil take out his phone to get a quick selfie of him and Jude with the pigeons flying around them in Piazza San Marco.
+It’s candid moments like this that I look for and I need to act fast to capture them.
 I’m so glad I got this shot!
-It’s a real moment, and one that brings a smile to the face.
+It’s a real moment and one that brings a smile to the face.